Sagay, Negros Occidental: Etymology

 The name of the city comes from the semi-spherical shell called "sigay", which can be found in the area.

 History

 Spanish era

 Sagay was originally called Argüelles when Lt.
 Francisco Rodríguez and Basilio Córdova founded it in 1860 in the mouth of the Bulanon River.
 Later, by the order of the Spanish governor the town was transferred to Pueblo de Magallanes (now known as Old Sagay) in honor of Ferdinand Magellan.

 Having the status of a pueblo, Sagay was entitled to have a capitán del pueblo, the highest town official during the time.
 The first to be appointed to this position by the Spanish Governor was Eulalio Rodríguez.
 Gregorio Parreño, then Pedro Katalbás y Villanueva, later succeeded him.

-During the Philippine Revolution, Sagay contributed its share to what proved to be a successful national struggle for independence.
-The hard-won First Philippine Republic was however short-lived when the country passed to the hands of another colonial power, the United States of America in 1898.
+During the Philippine Revolution, Sagay contributed to what proved to be a successful national struggle for independence.
+The First Philippine Republic was however short-lived when the country passed to the hands of another colonial power, the United States of America in 1898.